Jay-Shah-92/weddlist/README.md

-# 💍 Wedding Vendor Management System
+# 💍 Wedlist - Wedding Vendor Management System

-*A platform to seamlessly connect customers with wedding vendors and manage bookings.*
+A platform to seamlessly connect customers with wedding vendors and manage bookings.*

 ![Build](https://img.shields.io/badge/build-passing-brightgreen)  ![License](https://img.shields.io/badge/license-MIT-blue)  ![ASP.NET](https://img.shields.io/badge/framework-ASP.NET-lightblue)  ![Database](https://img.shields.io/badge/database-SQL%20Server-orange)

 ---

 ##  Project Description
-The **Wedding Vendor Management System** helps streamline wedding planning by providing a platform where customers can discover, compare, and book wedding vendors.
-It enables vendors to showcase services while giving administrators tools to manage users and orders.

-Designed for engaged couples, vendors, and admins, the system simplifies the entire vendor booking process.

----
+The **Wedding Vendor Management System** is an all-in-one platform designed to make wedding planning simple, transparent, and efficient.
+It allows customers to discover, compare, and book vendors across categories like catering, decoration, venues, and photography, all from a single dashboard.
+Vendors can register, showcase their services, and manage inquiries, while administrators oversee the entire ecosystem with tools to manage users, listings, and platform activity.
+By centralizing everything, the system reduces the stress of vendor searches, miscommunication, and scattered processes that couples typically face.

+What makes this platform stand out is its **role-based approach**, offering tailored dashboards and features for customers, vendors, and admins.
+Customers save time with organized vendor discovery and booking, vendors gain visibility and growth opportunities through direct access to clients, and admins maintain quality and security across the system.
+In essence, it bridges the gap between couples planning their big day and vendors offering their services, creating a smoother, more reliable, and transparent wedding planning experience for everyone involved.

 ## Table of Contents
 - [Project Description](#project-description)